XingyuHe/Restricted_Boltzmann_Machine/README.md

 # Restricted Boltzmann Machine
 This project builds a RMB.
+For reference to the underlying mathematics, see https://github.com/XingyuHe/Restricted_Boltzmann_Machine/blob/master/summary.pdf

 ## How to use the model
 ### Install required packages